openwallet-foundation-labs/identity-credential/CONTRIBUTING.md

 - The code in the change should follow the style in [CODING-STYLE.md](CODING-STYLE.md).
 - The code must be tested, either with unit tests or manual tests.
 See [TESTING.md](TESTING.md) for details.
 - We generally use a single commit per PR, to keep the git history sane.
+- For notable features / bug-fixes the PR should include additions to CHANGELOG.md

 Before uploading a PR, it's generally a good idea to manually review the commit (using e.g. `git show`) and check that it meets all the requirements above.